Privacy Policy Informativa sulla privacy

 Before the App requests any ad, we show you a consent form provided by Google’s User Messaging Platform (UMP) consent SDK.
 Through it you can agree to or decline the use of advertising identifiers and personalized advertising.
 No ad is requested and no advertising identifier is read until you have made your choice.

-You can change or withdraw your choice at any time, from inside the App, via the “Ad & privacy settings” option.
+You can change or withdraw your choice at any time, from inside the App, via the “Ad & privacy settings” option — the App’s existing privacy settings row, which reopens exactly the same form.
 Withdrawing consent is as easy as giving it.

 Everywhere — controlling your Advertising ID at the Android level